sefffal/PlanetOrbits.jl/docs/src/introduction.md

 sol = orbitsolve_meananom(orb, 0.1) # mean anomaly (radians)
 ```

-When constructing an orbit, the location of the planet along its orbit can be specified by `τ`.
-This is a unitless value between 0 and 1 that represents the fraction of the orbit completed at reference epoch `tref` which by default is the MJD `58849.0`, or 2020-01-01.
+When constructing an orbit, the location of the planet along its orbit can be specified by `tp`.
+This is the (or a) time the planet made its closest approach to the star.
 ```@example 1
 orb = orbit(
     a=1.0, # semi major axis (AU)
     M=1.0, # primary mass (solar masses)
-    τ=0.2,
+    tp=mjd("2020-04-15"),
 );
 ```